Last Updated on October 29, 2020 by Bryan Fiveash

 Gas Range Installation: Final Touches

 My final bit of renovation before installing the range was the backsplash.
-For that, I installed Aspect peel and stick tiles (See my article on that here).
+For that, I installed Aspect peel and stick tiles.

 Once the backsplash was installed, the plumber could finally do his work.
 It took a few hours for him to run new gas lines, hook up the range, and install the new cooktop burners.